 I've often wondered how much Nimoy actually believes in the premises of these shows.
 From his unscripted interaction with the kids, it does he does like he has some belief in ESP.
 He claims that the one kid's increasing successes show that he was learning as he went.
 He compares learning ESP to learning music – something some people are prodigies at while others have to practice hard.

 We go to what I guess is a psychic convention?
 It's not clear.
 It is clear that there are a lot of wing collars and safari suits on show.
 We're shown this guy with a beard, long hair and a white suit open at the collar, like '70s Jesus.
 His son bends a spoon.
 If I live to be a million, I will never know why that trick is supposed to be impressive.
-Even if it's real, the take away message is 'mystical psychic powers let you do some completely trivial nonsense' but it still gets a round of applause.
+Even if it's real, the takeaway message is 'mystical psychic powers let you do some completely trivial nonsense' but it still gets a round of applause.

 We go to a farm in Virginia, where a science experiment is performed by trained scientists… Ha ha, no, the massive bank of old-timey electronics is being operated by the 'retired businessman' who owns the place.
 He and his assistant are attempting to teach people to have out-of-body experiences.
 We cut away from this quickly, without having learned much.

-We're assured that similar work is being done at the University of Virginia, but before we can as 'what work?' we're in New York at the American Institute for Psychical Research.
+We're assured that similar work is being done at the University of Virginia, but before we can ask 'what work?' we're in New York at the American Institute for Psychical Research.
 A guy who looks like he got lost on his way to the disco is put in an 'insulated cage' which looks a lot like a normal looking room to me.
 He attempts to use clairvoyance to see into another room.
 We are shown one correct guess on his part, and told that his powers come from years of training at a number of institutions.

 And then the University of California's Davis campus.
 A psychologist, Dr Charles Tart, tells us that we don't know anything about ESP except that it is the transfer of information in a way that doesn't seem to follow the known laws of physics.
 All we can do, he says, is observe it and hope it starts to make sense.

-Tart attempts to teach a young woman in a bell-bottom pantsuit, a film blouse and cork soled sandals to pick up ESP impressions, using something that looks like… Uh, if you were around in the '80s, it looks like a bigger, more boring version of the game 'Simon'.
+Dr Tart attempts to teach a young woman in a bell-bottom pantsuit, a film blouse and cork soled sandals to pick up ESP impressions, using something that looks like… Uh, if you were around in the '80s, it looks like a bigger, more boring version of the game 'Simon'.
 If you weren't, it’s a circle with a bunch of lights on it.
 One light is chosen randomly by machine, and as the woman moves her hand around the circle, Dr Tart tries to psychically get her to stop on the selected one.

 The woman seems a little underwhelmed by the process.
 Anyway, she moves her hand around the circle while Dr Tart tries to tell her when to stop.
 It's a little creepy, honestly.
 It's almost like he's trying to operate her hand by remote control.
-Then he gives a little speech, while sitting in an office chair, holding a model of a brain, about whether ESP suggests something spiritual about the brain, but I'm a little distracted by his greasy mullet and pocket protector.
+Then he gives a little speech (while sitting in an office chair, holding a model of a brain) about whether ESP suggests something spiritual about the brain, but I'm a little distracted by his greasy mullet and pocket protector.

 It's a fairly typical In Search Of… episode.
 Some weird ideas are raised, not explored very well, and dropped as we run on to the next thing.
 Having said that, I kind of like the premise this week.
 I'm not a believer in psychic powers.
 I think people like the idea as a quick way to being something special and exotic.
 But this episode takes that rather selfish view and democratises it.
 Of course you could be psychic, it says.
 Couldn't everyone?